wp-plugins/mykraft-responsive-video-shortcode/README.txt

 No, you can use this plugin with any WordPress theme.

+= How to use this plugin? =

+Copy video URL
+Paste video URL in page editor
+When WordPress converts video URL into Video Box - click on video once to select it Click Responsive Video Shortcode editor button
+Video box will be converted back to URL - inside a shortcode Update your post

 ==Screenshots==

 Please visit plugin official page for screenshots http://megakrafts.com/mykraft-responsive-video-shortcode-plugin/

 ==Changelog==

+= 1.2 =
+* Added localization support

 = 1.1 =
 * Update: minor fix